Types of Degrees Construction Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in construction engineering tech have a median salary of $60,900 during the early years of their career.
+Data from the U.S. Department of Education shows that construction engineering technology students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $60,900 per year.
 During this timeframe, most salaries fell between $55,900 (25th percentile) and $65,300 (75th percentile).

 Salaries According to BLS